Plutonomicon/plutonomicon/numeric.md

 We decided for our approach above, instead of this, for several reasons:

-- Despite its generality, the location of this function is fairly surprising - it&#39;s not technically to do with `Ratio` only, but applies just as well (at least) to `Integer` also.
+- Despite its generality, the location of this function is fairly surprising - it's not technically to do with `Ratio` only, but applies just as well (at least) to `Integer` also.
 - A general notion of signum is impossible in this presentation, as `AdditiveGroup` does not give us a multiplicative identity (or even multiplication as such).
 - The notion being appealed to here is that of a [_linearly-ordered group_](https://en.wikipedia.org/wiki/Linearly_ordered_group)_;_ thus, the extension being done is of additive groups, not rings.
 This is a problem, as linearly-ordered groups must be either trivial (one element big) or infinite; we require no such restrictions.
-- The issue with &#39;blindness&#39; we described already remains here; our method has a way of resolving it (see below).
+- The issue with 'blindness' we described already remains here; our method has a way of resolving it (see below).

-Finally, we address the notion of &#39;blindness&#39; in our implementation of absolute value; more precisely, `abs` as defined above does not enshrine the &#39;non-negativity&#39; of its result in the type system.
+Finally, we address the notion of 'blindness' in our implementation of absolute value; more precisely, `abs` as defined above does not enshrine the 'non-negativity' of its result in the type system.
 As in Haskell, we want to make [illegal states unrepresentable](https://buttondown.email/hillelwayne/archive/making-illegal-states-unrepresentable/) and [parse, not validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate), this feels a bit unsatisfactory.
-We would like to have a way to inform the compiler that after we call (possibly a different version) of our absolute value function that the result _cannot_ be &#39;negative&#39;.
+We would like to have a way to inform the compiler that after we call (possibly a different version) of our absolute value function that the result _cannot_ be 'negative'.
 To do this requires a little more theoretical ground.

 Rings (and indeed, `Ring`s) are characterized by the existence of additive inverses; likewise, non-rings (and non-`Ring`s) are characterized by their inability to have such.
 The two-universe presentation we have given here demonstrates this in one way: we essentially claim these inhabit different universes.
-However, a more &#39;baseline&#39; mathematical view of this is to state that non-rings are _incomplete_ - for example, `N`is an incomplete version of `Z`, and `Q+` is an incomplete version of `Q`.
-In this sense, we can see `Z` as &#39;completing&#39; `N` by introducing additive inverses; analogously, we can view `Q` as &#39;completing&#39; `Q+` by introducing additive inverses.
+However, a more 'baseline' mathematical view of this is to state that non-rings are _incomplete_ - for example, `N`is an incomplete version of `Z`, and `Q+` is an incomplete version of `Q`.
+In this sense, we can see `Z` as 'completing' `N` by introducing additive inverses; analogously, we can view `Q` as 'completing' `Q+` by introducing additive inverses.

-Based on this view, we can extend `IntegralDomain` into a multi-parameter type class, which, in addition to specifying an abstract notion of absolute value, also relates together a type and its &#39;additive completion&#39; (or an &#39;additive restriction&#39; and its extension):
+Based on this view, we can extend `IntegralDomain` into a multi-parameter type class, which, in addition to specifying an abstract notion of absolute value, also relates together a type and its 'additive completion' (or an 'additive restriction' and its extension):

 ```haskell
 -- Version 3